 Crocodiles have a ferocious nature and a timid nature.
-There is true story of man that rescued a crocodile and became friends with it.
+There is the true story of a man that rescued a crocodile and became friends with it.
 The crocodile stays loyal to him and the trust is so strong, they can swim together.

 The two aspects of a crocodile’s nature, reflect the same aspects of human nature and consciousness.
 The law of duality is what makes you creative and destructive.

-The second reason for why crocodiles are linked with higher conscious nature is because you learn from your mistakes.
+The second reason why crocodiles are linked with higher conscious nature is because you learn from your mistakes.
 It is the reptilian brain that generates cravings – the need for emotional survival.